metalama/website/applications/architecture-verification.md

 ---

 {: .intro }
-Architecture is often defined in non-executable forms, such as text and diagrams.
+Architecture is often defined in non-executable forms such as text and diagrams.
 Since it cannot be automatically enforced, it is verified during _code reviews_, which can be slow and frustrating for both sides.
 As a result, the _real_ architecture of the code departs from the _intended_ one, a phenomenon known as _architecture erosion_.

 {: .intro }
 Metalama lets you validate code **usages**, **references**, and **dependencies**, enabling you to enforce architectural rules directly in code — a concept we call **Architecture as Code**.

 {: .note }
 This feature requires a Metalama Professional license.

-Metalama the only C# tool that lets you define rules tailored to your architecture and business domain, and enforce them in the IDE with real-time feedback.
+Metalama is the only C# tool that lets you define rules tailored to your architecture and business domain and enforce them in the IDE with real-time feedback.

-Expressing architecture in an _executable_ way allows you to validate the codebase in real time.
+Expressing architecture in an _executable_ way allows you to validate the codebase in real-time.
 Most issues can be identified and resolved immediately, making code reviews smoother and less focused on mundane issues.

 Typically, the following rules can be automatically enforced in a codebase: